 We are proud to offer three different types of substitute meals for our partners:

-Each substitute meal starts with whole foods selected for each substitute meal type.
-Our allergy team cooks the susbtitute meals in a separate section of our Harlem kitchen to avoid as much dangerous cross-contamination as possible.
+Each substitute meal starts with whole foods selected for each meal type.
+Our allergy team cooks the substitute meals in a separate section of our Harlem kitchen to avoid cross-contamination.
 Airborne exposure can still occur, so if there is a child with an extremely severe allergy, we recommend contacting us to get more information.
 Then, each meal is individually packaged and labeled so that they are easy to identify and serve to our children with their specific dietary preferences.
 The meals are tasty substitutes to many Red Rabbit classics, so that even though they have different ingredients, they are still eating yummy whole foods!
+The substitute meals that the children are receiving will mirror the food that kids are getting in their Classic menus so that those with allergies do not feel isolated or left out.

-We ask that our partners inform us of any allergy or intolerances that their children.
+We ask that our partners inform us of any allergy or intolerances that their children have.
 If you suspect that your child or student is experiencing an allergy or intolerance, seek emergency medical assistance.

 For more facts on food allergies in the US, check out the Food Allergy and Education Center.

-If you have any questions regarding your meals, please remember that our Customer Experience team is here to help - give us a call at 866.697.3372 x 1.
+If you have any questions regarding your meals or are interested in seeing some of our sample allergy meals, please remember that our Customer Experience team is here to help - give us a call at 866.697.3372 x 1.